coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/RepositoryActionsDocs/DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionBrowseRepositoryV1.verified.md

 ﻿Action to open the default webbrowser and go to the origin remote webinterface.
-When multple remotes are available a sub menu is created for each remote.
+When multiple remotes are available a sub menu is created for each remote.

 Action specific properties: